Charles Samuel Myers: First World War

 In 1915 Myers was given a commission in the Royal Army Medical Corps and in 1916 he was appointed consultant psychologist to the British armies in France with a staff of assistants at Le Touquet.
-In 1915 Myers was the first to use the term "shell shock" in an article in The Lancet, though he later acknowledged in 1940 that he did not invent the term.
+In 1915 Myers was the first to use the term "shell shock" in an article in The Lancet, a condition which he summarized as, "a punch on the head without any pain after it."
+He later acknowledged in 1940 that he did not invent the term.
 He tried to save shell-shocked soldiers from execution.

 He became frustrated with opposition to his views during his time in the military, particularly the view that shell-shock was a treatable condition.
 His efforts have been called "a pioneering but frustrating struggle to get psychological evidence and applied psychology accepted" He was so upset by the rejection of his ideas by the military authorities that he refused to give evidence to the Southborough Committee on shell-shock because, as he wrote in 1940, "the recall of my past five years' work proved too painful for me."

 In the last year of the war he devised tests and supervised their application for the selection of men suited to hydrophone work for detecting enemy submarines.

 Postwar career

 After the war, Myers returned to his Cambridge position.
 But here too he was deeply dissatisfied, wanting wider opportunities for the development of his more practical interests, and feeling that official and academic circles showed little genuine interest in psychology.
 From 1922 Myers devoted himself to the development of the National Institute of Industrial Psychology (NIIP) which he had founded with Henry John Welch in 1921.
 He was also involved in what became the Industrial Health Research Board.

+He attended the Second Congress of the International Industrial Relations Institute held at Girton College, Cambridge in 1928.

-Later, when the advisory committee on personnel selection was set up by the War Office, he was appointed a member.
+When on the advisory committee on personnel selection was set up by the War Office, he was appointed a member.

 He delivered the Bradshaw Lecture at the Royal College of Physicians in 1933 on "A Psychological Regard for Medical Education".

 He died at his home in Winsford, near Minehead, Somerset in 1946.

-The Charles Myers Library was set up by the National Institute of Industrial Psychology and is currently incorporated into the Wellcome Library.
+The Charles Myers Library was set up by the National Institute of Industrial Psychology and is currently incorporated into the Wellcome Library Girton College, Cambridge in June 1928.